Office of Undergraduate Research Undergraduate research will set you apart.

 Program Expectations

-• Specific expectations of the fellowship and fellow will be outlined by the college or school offering the fellowship.
+• Specific expectations of the fellowship and fellow will be outlined by the college offering the fellowship.

 • All fellows will attend an orientation session in which program requirements are explained.